Alligator Reef Lighthouse

 Nearby Attractions

-- Robbie’s of Islamorada: Feed tarpon, rent kayaks, or enjoy waterfront dining at this popular spot.
+- Robbie’s of Islamorada: Feed tarpon, browse shops, book watersports, or enjoy waterfront dining.

-- Indian Key Historic State Park: Paddle to this nearby island for hiking and historical exploration.
+- Indian Key Historic State Park: A scenic island park popular for paddling, history, and self-guided exploration.

-- Lignumvitae Key Botanical State Park: Discover a preserved tropical hardwood hammock and learn about the area’s ecological history.
+- Lignumvitae Key Botanical State Park: Known for its preserved tropical hardwood hammock and natural setting.

 Why Visit Alligator Reef Lighthouse?